Elycin/pihole-stat-rainbow-hat/readme.md

-# Pihole Statistics for Pimoroni Rainbow HAT
+# PiHole Statistics for Pimoroni Rainbow HAT
 This script in this repository allows for displaying how many DNS requests are being blocked on your [PiHole](https://pi-hole.net/) in the form of a percentage on your [Rainbow HAT](https://shop.pimoroni.com/products/rainbow-hat-for-android-things).

 ![](IMG_20190219_143319.jpg)